Curriculum, Scheduling, Rotations, and More

 Alongside this curriculum model, residents receive targeted education based on their residency year to help them grow into expert clinicians.

-- PGY-3s learn how to teach junior residents and medical students and as the year progresses they receive targeted education on transitioning to independent medical practice.
+• PGY-3s learn how to teach junior residents and medical students and as the year progresses they receive targeted education on transitioning to independent medical practice.
 They also receive a board prep course and attend the ACEP conference.
-Additionally, as the cherry-on-top of an amazing residency experience, they are gifted our famous CME cruise as a generous graduation gift from our incredible attendings.

-Our didactic curriculum repeats on an 18-month cycle so each resident will have all of the content presented to them twice during the course of residency.
-PGY-2 and PGY-3 residents are assigned 2 lectures to present at conference (didactics) throughout the year, and PGY-1 residents present a case presentation of their choosing.
-There are 5 hours of protected conference time each week.
-During this time our faculty cover the emergency department so that all residents are free to attend conference.
+Our didactic curriculum is designed around a systems-based and then problems-based approach.
+PGY-2 and PGY-3 residents are assigned lectures to present at conference, and PGY-1 residents present a case presentation of their choosing.
+Conference time is protected time!
+Our faculty cover the ED so residents can attend weekly conference.
 Conference is a great time to mingle with your colleagues and to learn in a safe, fun environment.

-Residents are required to complete a scholarly project as well as a quality improvement (QI) project and presentation by the time they graduate.
-This introduces residents to the academic research process and further solidifies this knowledge in residents who are well-versed in research.
-The QI project gives residents the chance to invest back in their program by recognizing a need or process that needs improvement and attempting to solve it.
+Residents are required to complete a scholarly project, as well as, a quality improvement (QI) project and presentation by the time they graduate.
+This introduces residents to the academic research process and further solidifies this knowledge for residents who are well-versed in research.
+The QI project gives residents a chance to invest back in their program by recognizing a need or process that could be improved, and identifying and implementing a solution.
 We work hand-in-hand with our Quality Improvement Director, Dr. Setty, as well as our Research Director, Dr. Zhou.

 Shifts vary in length between 9- hour and 12-hour shifts with the majority of shifts being 9-or 10-hour shifts.